 Yijarni: True Stories from Gurindji Country, Erika Charola and Felicity Meakins eds, Australian Institute of Aboriginal and Torres Strait Islander Studies, Canberra, 2016

 For more references see the Bibliography, Books and Journal Articles.
 Also check Resources in the main menu.
-Scroll down to Databases, Films, Memorials and Monuments, Videos, and Warriors.
+Scroll down to Databases, Films and Television, Memorials and Monuments, Videos, and Warriors.
 The News page includes posts about some related First Nations issues.

 Map: To see a map of some of the known conflicts that happened in the Northern Territory, please follow this link.
 All coordinates are approximate.
 Summaries of what happened at each place are being added gradually to the Northern Territory map as time permits.